nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/README.md

 # Book 5 - Honey Rae's Repair Shop
+> VF-TODO: Update this section after writing all the chapters

 It is very important that you work on the concepts in this book in the segments that are suggested.